 - “Cooperation, Resources, and Network Structure.
 Theory and Evidence from the Syrian Refugee Crisis.”
 (Online Appendix) (Audio vignettes: Audio and subtitles)

 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
-Under review.
+Revise and resubmit at Journal of Conflict Resolution.
 (Online Appendix)

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.